Alejogb1/job-board/blog-data/how-to-add-attributes-to-custom-rails-exceptions.md

 id: "how-to-add-attributes-to-custom-rails-exceptions"
 ---

-alright, so you’re hitting that spot where rails' built-in exceptions just aren't cutting it, and you need to stuff more info into your custom exceptions. i’ve been there, many times. let me tell you a bit about how i've tackled this. it's less about some magical fix and more about understanding how ruby classes and exception handling work, and then bending them to your will.
+, so you’re hitting that spot where rails' built-in exceptions just aren't cutting it, and you need to stuff more info into your custom exceptions. i’ve been there, many times. let me tell you a bit about how i've tackled this. it's less about some magical fix and more about understanding how ruby classes and exception handling work, and then bending them to your will.

 first, let’s get the basics down. when you create a custom exception in rails, it's just a ruby class that inherits from `standarderror` or one of its subclasses. this means you can treat it like any other class and add instance variables, methods, and whatever else you fancy.